polterguy/hyper-core/README.md

 There are also authentication end points, to login and logout a user, towards the [p5.auth](https://github.com/polterguy/phosphorusfive/tree/master/plugins/extras/p5.auth) authentication/authorisation module in Phosphorus Five.
-This allows you to easily authenticate and authorise your users towards the user and role based auth system in Phosphorus Five.
+This allows you to easily authenticate your users towards the user and role based auth system in Phosphorus Five.

+### Logging in

 Authentication is done by issuing a `POST` HTTP request towards the `login` module.
 If you're in JavaScript land for instance, you can login with something resembling the following.

 ```
 var xhr = new XMLHttpRequest();